rocrill/crock-on/README.md

 More specific user stories are discussed in the context of website features in the Features section below.

-Note: Throughout the project, [Kanban board](https://github.com/rocrill/crock-on/projects/1) was used to organise and track the progress of the user story development, however the final user stories are documented fully within this Readme.
+Note: Throughout the project, this [Kanban board](https://github.com/rocrill/crock-on/projects/1) was used to organise and track the progress of the user story development, however the final user stories are documented fully within this Readme.

 ## Skeleton: